10 Best Provinces in Canada for PR 2025 for Students and Working Professionals

 Popular PNP Streams | Skilled Workers Stream Entrepreneurial Stream Post-Graduate Entrepreneurial Stream |

-Pros and Cons of New Brunswick province
+Pros and Cons of New Brunswick Province

 New Brunswick province is located on the east coast of Canada and is a popular destination for international students looking to obtain their Canadian permanent residency.
 The province offers many benefits to those looking to immigrate, including affordable tuition rates, a low cost of living, and a welcoming community.